emanoyhl/jupyterfingrowth/README.md

-# Jupyter Notebook Financial Growth
+# JupyterFinGrowth
+Juptyer notebook financial growth
 This notebook analyzes company financial data to identify trends in revenue and net income growth.

 ## Usage
-Run in JupyterLab
+Run in JupyterLab, use the .csv file as an example public info from the sec